composer-synchronizer/composer-synchronizer/docs/Available synchronizers.md

 - Versioned name: `yii2`
 - Alias: `yii`
 - During the first initialization creates a `composer-synchronizer.php` file in the `config` directory.
+- The `config/composer-synchronizer.php` file can be loaded on the top of the `config/web.php` and the variables from it can be used on appropriate places.
 **Paths placeholders**
 - commandsDir => commands
 - configDir => config